pulp/pulp_rpm/docs/quickstart.rst

 Next Steps
 ----------

-* Sync rpms "lazily" from the zoo repo using the :ref:`sync-publish-workflow`.
+* Sync rpms from the zoo repo using the :ref:`sync-publish-workflow`.
 * Upload or mirror content using the :ref:`rpm one-shot uploader <one-shot-upload-workflow>`.
 * Configure a client to :ref:`download packages <get-content-workflow>` from a RPM repository hosted by Pulp.